Turquia flag Turquia: Visió econòmica i política

 Economic Indicators

-According to IMF estimates, employment partially recovered along with the rebound in economic activity, hence the unemployment rate decreased to 9.9% in 2023, its lowest level in nearly a decade, and is forecast to stabilize at around 10% over the projected period.
-Market conditions remain challenging, particularly among females and the youth.
+According to IMF estimates, employment partially recovered along with the rebound in economic activity, hence the unemployment rate decreased to 9.3% in 2024, its lowest level in nearly a decade.
+However, a significant underlying market slack persists, as evidenced by consistently high levels of labour underutilization.
+Combined with the delayed effects of reduced economic activity, this is expected to hinder job creation and push unemployment up to 9.6% in 2025.
 Wage inequality and the size of the informal sector remain long-standing problems.
-In 2023, the IMF estimated the country’s GDP per capita (PPP) at USD 41,888, 26.4% below the EU average.
+In 2024, the IMF estimated the country’s GDP per capita (PPP) at USD 41,914, 35.2% below the EU average.

 Source: IMF – World Economic Outlook Database, October 2021